RS Runtime Security Observability + Control

 From runtime visibility to policy-driven response

 Use one platform to observe activity, correlate risk, and apply controls without switching tools.
+Each card below maps to a section in the runtime console.

 1) Runtime visibility